UNLOQIO/unloq-wordpress-plugin/readme.txt

 == Changelog ==
+= 1.5.9 =
+* The login.js file now automatically handles the token redirect without relying on the widget URL.

 = 1.5.8 =
 * Login JS script is now correctly enqueue and check for correct jQuery version to avoid theme conflicts